 Professor as online student: 3 big take-aways; 3 weeks in

 This is the second installment in a short “from the other side of the webcam” series journaling my experience as an online student at Oregon State University’s Learning XD Design Design Certificate program.
-For context, check out my first post from June 3, 2020.
+For context, check out my first post from June 3, 2020 and final post for this course from July 13, 2020.

 I’m in week 3 of my six-week class in user experience design and I am feeling empathy for our students.
 What a different mode and energy are required for the online student.
 It is projected we are to spend 4-6 hours per week on our readings, engagement, and assignments.
 I can’t say for sure if that is accurate.
 Maybe I will track it better this week.
 While serving as a student for OSU, I am also serving as faculty for a Washington State University online graduate-level capstone course.
 Going back and forth between the two has been eye-opening.